kmcos/kmcos/doc/source/installation/installation.rst

 ***

+If a virtual ubuntu machine is used, the below instructions may be useful for allowing sharing of files and copy and paste between the virtual machine and windows.

+Open the virtual machine, and use the file menu at the top of the window.

+1) Devices --> Shared Folders  --> + icon on right --> Folder Path (navigate to shared folder) --> auto mount --> Make permanent
+2) Devices --> Insert Guest Additions CD Image --> Run

+Now the folder shows up.

+Now add your user account to the group of vboxsf, otherwise won't have folder access permissions:

+sudo usermod -a -G vboxsf "$USER"

+Then restart virtual machine (from inside machine).

+Now can access shared folder.

+Devices --> Shared Clipboard --> Bidirectional
+Devices --> Shared Drag and Drop --> Bidrectional (only works for dragging to/from shared folder)

+***

 In order for kmcos to work in a recent windows it is best to get Anaconda.

 Download anaconda and open an anaconda terminal.